mrc/datasciencecoursera-03data-assignment/CodeBook.md

 These variable names come from the underlying dataset, and are explained in detail in the file "features_info.txt" which accompanies that dataset.

-As the underlying variables have been normalized to the range [-1,1], these averages also fall within this range.

-With 66 variables, plus the identifying columns "subject" and "activity", the data will have 68 columns.
-With 6 activities and 30 subjects, there are 180 rows.